nanvel/cipher-bt/docs/installation.md

 ---
-description: Installation instruction for local setup and for Google Colaboratory.
+description: This guide provides step-by-step instructions for installing Cipher on your local machine or in Google Colaboratory.
 ---

-# Installation
+# Installation Guide

-## Local
+## Local installation using pip

 Requirement: Python 3.8+